August 25, 2021 other-professional-development, other-seasonal

 By: Jeff Todd

 If you will be teaching remote, these printable PDFs can be converted via Google Drive so students can type directly into the worksheet.
-Check out Vocab Gal's tutorial for converting PDFs so they can be completed online.
+Check out Vocab Gal's steps for converting PDFs so they can be filled in online.

 New School Year Activities to Get to Know Your Math Students